-While there is never a dull moment being an employer, 2023 is set to be a particularly busy year in the workplace with the upcoming Federal Government’s proposed IR reforms, the current climate of low unemployment and a potentially contracting economy.
+While there is never a dull moment being an employer, 2023 is set to be a particularly busy year in the workplace with the upcoming Federal Government’s proposed IR reforms, the current climate of low unemployment, and a potentially contracting economy.

 To prepare employers for what lies ahead, here is a summary of the key HR trends in 2023.
+You can find more information in our latest webinar recording.

 Employee retention strategies